osmandapp/web/main/docs/user/plugins/mapillary.md

 ### Viewing images

-Street-level imageries are displayed as green points on the map.
-Mapillary user’s photos are attached to these points.
+Map layer of street-level imagery is displayed on the OsmAnd map as rows of connected green dots.
+Mapillary user’s photos are attached to these green points.
 You can create [a filter](../plugins/mapillary.md#filtering-the-data) and select what photos you would like to display on the map.

 <Tabs groupId="operating-systems">